axonasif/gssh/README.md

 # gssh

 Client side `ssh` wrapper script for auto port forwarding under ~77 SLOC.
-I couldn't find a solution online, so thought to put together this script for using with Gitpod's ssh-gateway.
+I couldn't find such a script online, so thought to put this together for using with Gitpod's ssh-gateway.
 Normally, `gssh` should work for any ssh host.

 # Installation